toshiows/pomodoro-timer/README.md

 ## :tomato: About :clock1:

 <div>
-In our studies we need to have the maximum concentration.
+In our studies we need to have the maximum of concentration.
 Pomodoro's technique is to maintain that focus for a certain time, then this app will help you to achieve that focus.
 </div>